w3f/Grants-Program/applications/AdMeta.md

 Han is a core developer and project manager at Litentry, and he is one of the main developers who implemented the Litentry parachain from scratch.
 Litentry is an identity aggregation focused company in Polkadot ecosystem, and has got the Web3 Foundation grant since 2019.

-Yue has more than 8 years experience of digital marketing, and she has a deep understanding and practice of various online marketing and advertising methods.
+Yvonne has more than 8 years experience of digital marketing, and she has a deep understanding and practice of various online marketing and advertising methods.

 Shihao is a full stack developer at Litentry, who contributes a lot in Litentry and Web3Go web apps and backend apps.

 Hao is the founder of Web3Go, VP of Litentry, who has a very solid practical experience on both blockchain and data science.

-Note: Both Litentry and Web3Go mentioned above are Web3 granted project.
+Note: Both Litentry and Web3Go mentioned above are Web3 granted projects.

 ### Team Code Repos